rogue707Dev/django-gdaps/README.md

 #### Interfaces

 Plugins can define interfaces, which can then be implemented by other plugins.
 The `startplugin` command will create a `<app_name>/api/interfaces.py` file automatically.
-Interfaces must not be defined in that module, but it is a recommended coding style for GDAPS plugins:
+Interfaces don't have to be defined in that module, but it is a recommended coding style for GDAPS plugins:

 ```python
 from gdaps import Interface